Carpal Tunnel Test & Non-Invasive Care at CSC

 Opting for surgery may not be your only choice, as it often leads to complications like excessive scar tissue, which can worsen carpal tunnel syndrome.
 Instead, consider non-surgical, conservative approaches for managing carpal tunnel syndrome.

-Physical therapy (physiotherapy) can provide benefits, but the impact of this care is even greater when combined with advanced clinical chiropractic methods.
-At Chiropractic Specialty Center® (CSC), our integrated approach of physiotherapy and chiropractic care is designed to address both immediate symptoms and long-term relief.
+Physical therapy (physiotherapy) can provide benefits, but the impact of this care is even greater when combined with integrated clinical chiropractic methods.
+At Chiropractic Specialty Center® (CSC), our integrated approach of physiotherapy and chiropractic care is designed to address both immediate symptoms and long-term comfort.
 The technologies used at our center can significantly accelerate your recovery process.

-For carpal tunnel syndrome, our most effective physiotherapy devices include High-Intensity Laser Therapy (HILT) and shockwave therapy.
+For carpal tunnel syndrome, our most efficient physiotherapy devices include High-Intensity Laser Therapy (HILT) and shockwave therapy.
 These therapies are utilized at our Kuala Lumpur chiropractic center to promote faster healing.
 In addition, wrist splints and Cryotherapy (icing) can help reduce inflammation in the wrist.
-Our clinical teams will provide you with the appropriate wrist splints and detailed home care instructions to support your recovery.
+Our clinical teams will provide you with the appropriate wrist splints and detailed home care instructions to help your recovery.

 Wrist exercises, specifically targeted at the carpal tunnel, are also an essential part of your rehabilitation.
 However, it’s important that these exercises be focused and precise to ensure maximum benefit.